neha-nupoor/zk-survey/contract/README.md

 - Move the data to IPSF

 ## Demo
-The application is live at [ZKSurvey](https://zksurvey-frontend.vercel.app/home)
+The application is live at [ZKSurvey](https://zk-survey-frontend.vercel.app/)

+## Contributions:
+- This project is forked from Anonyvote to leverage the Semaphore login and backend survey management.
+It was created by @tosin and he has provided immense help offline to set up the project.